HasZhenzhen/spark_testing/spark_join/reduce_side/read_schema/README.md

-New feature since Spark 1.1.0 Testing.
+New feature since Spark 1.1.0.

 Instead of hardcoded in programs, the s3n dirs and schemas will all be read from json files.